When Uniswap launched in 2018, it became the first decentralized platform to successfully utilize an automated market maker (AMM) system.

 Apart from the incentives highlighted above, LPs can also capitalize on yield farming opportunities that promise to increase their earnings.
-To enjoy this benefit, all you need to do is deposit the appropriate ratio of digital assets in a liquidity pool.
+To enjoy this benefit, all you need to do is deposit the appropriate ratio of digital assets in a liquidity pool on an AMM protocol.
 Once the deposit has been confirmed, the AMM protocol will send you LP tokens.
 In some instances, you can then deposit – or “stake” – this token into a separate lending protocol and earn extra interest.

 By doing this, you will have managed to maximize your earnings by capitalizing on the composability, or interoperability, of decentralized finance (DeFi) protocols.
 Note, however, that you will need to redeem the liquidity provider token to withdraw your funds from the initial liquidity pool.

 One of the risks associated with liquidity pools is impermanent loss.
 This occurs when the price ratio of pooled assets fluctuates.
 An LP will automatically incur losses when the price ratio of the pooled asset deviates from the price at which he deposited funds.
 The higher the shift in price, the higher the loss incurred.
 Impermanent losses commonly affect pools that contain volatile digital assets.